Traveling with Children

 Traveling with children can bring great rewards—and great challenges.
-Worldwide travel
+Many families

-Contact your child's healthcare provider about immunizations that your child needs
+Contact your child's healthcare provider about vaccines your child may need as early

-as early as possible before travel.
-The timetable for some immunizations may need
+as possible before travel.
+The timetable for some vaccines may need to be moved up.

-Be especially careful about exposing children to different foods and water.
-Don't
+Be very careful about exposing children to different foods and water.
+Don't feed children

-feed children any food that is uncooked.
-Also, avoid fruits and vegetables in developing
+any food that is uncooked.
+Also, avoid fruits and vegetables in developing countries,

-countries, unless you peel them yourself.
-Children are particularly susceptible to
+unless you peel them yourself.
+Children are at greater risk for traveler's diarrhea

 Keeping children away from insects and animals to prevent the spread of disease.
 Some